Work in sprints

 A: Yes.
 If you have the Work details pane turned on for the sprint backlog, you can drag and drop a work item onto the person or activity to assign it.

-Q: How are tasks handled when I move a requirement to a different sprint or back to the backlog?
+Q: How are tasks handled when I move a story or product backlog item to a different sprint or back to the backlog?

 A: Tasks that have been completed for a sprint remain assigned to the sprint.
-Tasks still in progress are moved with the story/PBI to the sprint or backlog.
+Tasks still in progress are moved with the story or product backlog item to the sprint backlog or product backlog.

 Q: How can I tell when I have enough work for a sprint?